Research and Reports

-The Scholastic Kids & Family Reading Report™ is a biennial, national survey of children ages 6–17 and their parents in the U.S. exploring attitudes and behaviors around reading books for fun.
+The Scholastic Kids & Family Reading Report™ is a biennial, national survey of children ages 6–17 and their parents as well as parents of kids’ ages 0-5, in the U.S. exploring attitudes and behaviors around reading books for fun.

-Around the globe, the Kids & Family Reading Report has also been released in the United Kingdom.
+- Around the globe, the Kids & Family Reading Report has also been released in

 The goal of Primary Sources is to ensure the voice of teachers is at the center of the dialogue surrounding education.
 This report is for educators, policymakers, education stakeholders and parents.

 - The first edition, which was fielded in 2009 and surveyed more than 40,000 teachers, is widely considered the largest-ever survey of America’s teachers.

 - The following second and third editions were fielded in 2011 and 2013, respectively.